photokandyStudios/YASMF-Next/wiki/UnderstandingYASMFsBaseObject.md

 ## Explicit Destruction

 Technically, any instantiated object is garbage collected just like any other JavaScript object.
 Normally this wouldn't be a problem, except `BaseObject`s need to do cleanup prior to their destruction (removing event listeners, etc.).
-As such, all classes deriving from `BaseObject` have a `destroy` method, and it should be called prior to marking the object as freeable:
+As such, all classes deriving from `BaseObject` have a `destroy` method, and it should be called prior to marking the object as free-able:

 ```
 aNewClassObject.destroy(); // clean up